- Search The Registry

 *W. Montaque Cobb was born on this date in 1903.
 He was a Black educator and professor of anatomy.

 William Montague Cobb was born in Washington, D.C.
 Cobb grew up pondering the question of race, which ultimately led him to his studies of anthropology.
 He graduated from Dunbar High School and continued his studies at Amherst College, where he studied various subjects and graduated with a Bachelor of Arts degree.
 After Amherst, Cobb researched embryology at the Woods Hole Marine Biology Laboratory in Massachusetts.
 Cobb next attended Howard University Medical School, earning a Master's Degree in 1929.

 For the next few years, Cobb spent his time at Case Western Reserve University, where he earned a Ph.D. and worked on the Hamann-Todd Skeletal Collection.
-He returned to Howard University in 1932 and began working on a laboratory of his own to conduct skeletal research.
+He returned to Howard University in 1932 and began working in a laboratory of his own to conduct skeletal research.
 He also continued his research on the human craniofacial union at the Hamann-Todd Collection and the Smithsonian Institute during the summers.

 His publications established him as a functional anatomist.
-Cobb also made significant contributions in the issue of race in athletics, where he claimed race was insignificant to athletics and he also profiled the biology and demography of the African American race during the 1930s.
+Cobb also made significant contributions to the issue of race in athletics, where he claimed race was insignificant to athletics.
+He also profiled the biology and demography of the African American race during the 1930s.